akkartik/mu/Readme.md

 ![code example](html/factorial.png)

 Mu functions or 'recipes' are lists of instructions, one to a line.
-Each instruction operates on some *ingredients* and returns some *results*.
+Each instruction operates on some *ingredients* and returns some *products*.

 ```
-  [results] <- instruction [ingredients]
+  [products] <- instruction [ingredients]
 ```

 Result and ingredient *reagents* have to be variables.
 But you can have any number of them.
-In particular you can have any number of results.
+In particular you can have any number of products.
 For example, you can perform integer division as follows:

 ```